State Regulation of Private Schools

 The Supreme Court has upheld a New Jersey statute that made transportation equally available to both public and private school children, Everson v.
 Board of Education of Ewing Tp., 330 U.S. 1 (1947); upheld a New York statute providing free textbooks on loan to parochial school students, Board of Education of Cent.
 Sch.
 Dist.
 No. 1 v.
 Allen, 392 U.S. 236 (1968); invalidated Rhode Island and Pennsylvania provisions that paid salary supplements to nonpublic school teachers of secular subjects, Lemon v.
 Kurtzman, 403 U.S. 602 (1971); struck down a New York statute that reimbursed religious schools for teacher-prepared tests, Levitt v.
 Committee for Public Education, 413 U.S. 472 (1973); upheld an Ohio statute permitting diagnostic and therapeutic services to nonpublic school students but struck down the provision of instructional materials and field trip transportation left within the control of the nonpublic school, Wolman v.
 Walter, 433 U.S. 229 (1977); upheld a New York statute reimbursing nonpublic schools for state mandated recordkeeping and testing, Committee for Public Education & Religious Liberty v.
 Regan, 444 U.S. 646 (1980); upheld a Minnesota statue providing an income tax deduction for tuition, textbooks, and transportation that benefited parents of children attending public, sectarian and nonsectarian schools, Mueller v.
 Allen, 463 U.S. 388 (1983); permitted an Arizona school district under a federal program (IDEA) to place a publicly funded sign language interpreter in a sectarian high school to assist a disabled student, Zobrest v.Catalina Foothills School District, 509 U.S. 1, (1993); and, upheld placement of public school teachers in parochial schools to provide remedial educational services under a federal program.
 Agostini v.
 Felton, 117 S. Ct.
 1997 (1997).

 The state statutes incorporate these Supreme Court decisions on the types of permissible public aid.
-Twenty-seven states and the Virgin Islands have provisions permitting public funding of transportation; Idaho law dictates that the costs must be recovered.
+Twenty-seven states and the Virgin Islands have provisions permitting public transportation funding; Idaho law dictates that the costs must be recovered.
 Seventeen states have the power or duty to loan free textbooks to private school students.
 Some states provide significant assistance for health needs such as immunization, vision and hearing services, and diagnostic testing.
-(See e.g. the laws of Michigan, New Hampshire, and New Jersey.)
+(See, e.g., the laws of Michigan, New Hampshire, and New Jersey.)

-While the parameters of state regulation of private schools is to a large extent shaped by our federal constitution, it should also be noted that federal law on occasion directly influences the operations of private schools.
-For example, federal law prohibits discrimination in the admission policies of nonsectarian schools, (42 U.S.C.
+While our federal constitution primarily shapes the parameters of state regulation of private schools, it should also be noted that federal law, on occasion, directly influences the operations of private schools.
+For example, federal law prohibits discrimination in the admission policies of nonsectarian schools (42 U.S.C.
 1981; Runyon v.
 McCrary, 427 U.S. 160 (1976)).
 And the relationship between state governments and private schools can be forged through federal grant statutes.
-For example, regulations implementing several federal funding grants direct that states and local educational agencies provide private school children with a genuine opportunity to participate, consult with private school officials and provide comparable benefits for the private school students.
+For example, regulations implementing several federal funding grants direct states and local educational agencies to provide private school children with a genuine opportunity to participate, consult with private school officials, and offer comparable benefits to private school students.
 34 C.F.R.
 76.650 et seq., 299.6 et seq.
-But the actual regulation of private schools remains the prerogative of the state governments.
+However, the actual regulation of private schools remains the prerogative of the state governments.

-The manual illustrates our country's ability to approach the same issues in a variety of ways.
+The manual illustrates our country's ability to approach the same issues in various ways.
 Not one of the states regulates private schools in the same way as another.
-Rather, the statutes reflect the unique circumstances and concerns faced by the local communities.
+Instead, the statutes reflect the unique circumstances and concerns faced by the local communities.
 It has been the goal of the Office of Non-Public Education to provide a concise summary of the relevant state laws in an accessible format.
-It is our hope that the information gathered here will serve the needs of state and federal legislators, public and private school administrators and the general public.
+We hope the information gathered here will serve the needs of state and federal legislators, public and private school administrators, and the general public.

 comments powered by Disqus